Philippians Book Study: What Governs Me in Seasons of Uncertainty—Self or the Gospel? (Philippians 1:12-20)

 Paul remained submitted to God’s will even in suffering.
 He fully entrusted his life to the Gospel, even when earthly deliverance was not certain, recognizing that God works through the prayers of the saints and the provision of the Spirit.
 His focus was not his condition but the progress of the Gospel and that Christ would be magnified in his life, and even in his death.

-• How bold am I in living and speaking for the Gospel?
+• How bold am I in living and speaking for Christ?

 • In what ways am I strengthening others to do the same?

-• What drives my actions—self-interests, or God’s kingdom?
+• What drives my actions—self-interest, or God’s kingdom?

 Leave a comment